safiya-kirpichonak/saiofcp-book-learning/README.md

 # SAIOCP book [In progress]

-I am reading book "Structure and interpretation of computer programs" and here is my answers.
-Some of the tasks I created with Lisp, other with JavaScript.
+I am reading the book "Structure and Interpretation of Computer Programs," and here are my answers.
+Most of them are completed in Lisp, while others are in JavaScript.
+I am completing all tasks except those in the "Example: ..." chapters.

 ## Installation (macOS)